 A tough-tackling defender who carved out a solid Premier League career before a late-life switch to represent Gibraltar on the pitch.

-Danny Higginbotham's football journey is one of resilience and an unexpected international twist.
-A product of the Manchester United youth academy, he made his professional debut for the club but found his true footing as a dependable, no-nonsense centre-back elsewhere.
-Over a 17-year career, he became a familiar figure in the Premier League and Championship, known for his commitment, aerial strength, and a powerful left foot that occasionally produced spectacular goals from free-kicks.
-His clubs included Derby County, Southampton, Stoke City, and Sunderland, where he was often a vocal leader and a fan favorite for his whole-hearted style.
-After retiring from English football, he embraced a unique opportunity: through his grandmother's heritage, he became a key player and captain for the Gibraltar national team in their early years of FIFA recognition, adding a remarkable final chapter to his playing days.
+Danny Higginbotham (born 1978) came through the Manchester United youth academy and made his professional debut for the club, but built his reputation as a dependable centre-back elsewhere.
+Over 17 years, he played in the Premier League and Championship for Derby County, Southampton, Stoke City, and Sunderland.
+His commitment, aerial strength, and powerful left foot — which produced occasional spectacular free-kick goals — made him a vocal leader and fan favorite.
+After retiring from English football, he added a remarkable final chapter: through his grandmother's heritage, he became a key player and captain for the Gibraltar national team during their early years of FIFA recognition.

 1965–1980